Video comp: Overweight, stressed, late and in love

 APPLY VIA MYSOCIETY: https://my.neuroendo.org.uk/services.php?section=grants&grantid=42

-- Apply by noon GMT on Monday 16 March 2020 Judges Giles Yeo, BSN President Amy Warner, BSN Communications Secretary Preeti Jethwa, BSN Meetings Secretary
+Apply by noon GMT on Monday 17 August 2020 Judges Giles Yeo, BSN President Amy Warner, BSN Communications Secretary Preeti Jethwa, BSN Meetings Secretary.

 When will you hear?

-- We will let applicants know by 16 April 2020.
-The winner will have the money for their travel sent directly to them, will be presented with a certificate during the BSN Annual General Meeting 2020 in Bordeaux, France, and have their video uploaded onto a new public engagement section of the BSN website (draft heading “How hormones talk to your brain”).
+We will let applicants know by 3 September 2020.
+The winner will have the money sent directly to them and have their video uploaded onto a new public engagement section of the BSN website (draft heading “How hormones talk to your brain”).